Academia Quintana

-Academia Quintana F.C. are an Association Football club from San Juan, Puerto Rico.
-They were founded in 1969, making them one of the oldest clubs still in existence in Puerto Rico.
-They are one of the founding members of the Puerto Rico Soccer League, the island's first nationwide league.
+Academia Quintana F.C. is a Puerto Rican association football club from San Juan.
+The team was founded in 1969, making them one of the oldest clubs still in existence in Puerto Rico.
+They were one of the founding members of the Puerto Rico Soccer League.
 The reserve team plays in the Liga Nacional.
 The club plays their home games at the Hiram Bithorn Stadium, sharing the facility with Atléticos de San Juan.
-The team currently plays in the Liga Puerto Rico.
+The team currently plays in the Liga Puerto Rico Pro.
+The team has won a record 18 nation-wide titles.